 Many people use vision boards to create their goals.
 In our family, travel is always a goal.
 We use travel vision boards to get clear about where we want to go and what we want to do.
 Take a look at the following list of supplies and ideas you can use to create your own unique travel vision board.

 Before beginning with your supplies, you need your inspiration for your travel vision board.
 Gather these ideas, notes, pictures, and anything else you can think of to build and place on your board.

 It may be old fashioned to cut out images from a magazine, but it works.
 Any magazines will do.
 Many will have images of destinations, even if it’s not a travel style magazine.

 Not getting magazine subscriptions any more?
-Did you know that you sign up for either print or kinds subscriptions from Amazon?
+Did you know that you sign up for either print or kindle subscriptions from Amazon?
 Of course, print is ideal in this scenario since you’ll cut the images for your board.
 But digital works too.
 However, from what I’ve seen, the cost is the same.
 Here are some of my favorites.